THE KENYAN SCHOOLHOUSE

 Coffee bushes grow high, and they have very sharp spines.
 Len and Robin had been shooting for a little while.
 There were children all over the plantation, climbing, picking, infants napping on the ground.
 Len noticed a young girl with a very ugly wound on her ankle, a stab from a thorn that had become badly infected.
 He stopped the shoot.
 Robin, a lifelong hypochondriac, was traveling with a very impressive first aid kit, and he bound up Sylvie Ngendo's wound.

 Next day, Len and Robin returned to the village to check Sylvie's wound.
 A crowd gathered round, many with wounds and other medical issues.
 A crew of filmmakers with a first aid kit was the closest thing to a health clinic they had.
 At the end of that day, they agreed to let Len and Robin come back and film the coffee picking, properly this time.
 And the crew thought "How expensive could it be to send all of the village children to school?"

 Thus, the Kenyan Schoolhouse was born.
 The program is managed by The African Network for the Prevention and Protection Against Child Abuse and Neglect (ANPPCAN), an award-winning Kenyan nonprofit.
-Over the past ten years, we have provided food, shelter, school fees, healthcare and transportation for hundreds of orphans, street children and former child laborers.
+Over the past fifteen years, we have provided food, shelter, school fees, healthcare and transportation for hundreds of orphans, street children and former child laborers.

 Over a thousand children have passed through the program, and several are now at university.
 See a video with a recent Kenyan Schoolhouse graduate, Meet Elizabeth.